Loopback59/Convector-Fan-Controller/README.md

 <b>Improvements</b><br>
 PID calculations.
 Attractive but I have based my fan speeds on the noice level from the fans - which overcomplicates a PID solution for me.
 Removable serial interface seems very effective as you can set speed and temperature parameters and then remove the interface.
-The serial interface could of course be a simple cable (watch the voltage!), bluetooth or wifi etc.
+The serial interface could of course be a simple cable (watch the voltage!), bluetooth or wifi etc.<br>
+A sleep routine would save some more mA but it should also wake up on serial interface use, hmmm...